calypsonet/keyple-java-demo-remote/client/android/README.md

-# Keyple Remote Reload Demo - Android Client's repository
+# Keyple Reload Demo - Android Client's repository

-This is the repository for the Android Client of the Keyple Remote Reload Demo application.
+This is the repository for the Android Client of the Keyple Reload Demo application.

 This demo is an open source project provided by the [Calypso Networks Association](https://calypsonet.org) implementing the [Eclipse Keyple SDK](https://keyple.org) in a typical use case that can serve as a basis for building a ticketing